 On January 4, 2019, the Company entered into a loan agreement with Pathfinder Asset Management Limited for a maximum principal amount of \$250,000, of which the full amount has been funded to date.
 The loan bears interest at 18% per annum, has a term of two years and is secured, pursuant to a general security agreement, against the Company's assets.
-The Company plans to use the loan proceeds to fund ongoing exploration and development of the Plaza Norte Project and for general working capital purposes.
+The Company used the loan proceeds to fund ongoing exploration and development of the Plaza Norte Project and for general working capital purposes.
 In connection with the loan, the Company paid \$7,500 as a finder fee to an arms-length party.

-On February 19, 2019, the Company announced a brokered private placement financing of up to 20,000,000 post-consolidation common shares of the Company at a price per share of \$0.10 on a post-consolidation basis, for total gross proceeds of up to \$2,000,000.
-Subsequent to the quarter end, the private placement was expanded to a maximum of 35,000,000 shares for total gross proceeds of up to \$3,500,000, and the first tranche of 20,750,000 shares was closed.
+On May 23, 2019, the Company closed the first tranche of its previously announced brokered private placement financing of 20,750,000 post-consolidation common shares of the Company at a price per share of \$0.10, for gross aggregate proceeds of \$2,075,000.
+On July 12, 2019, the Company closed the second and final tranche of 1,445,000 post-consolidation common shares.

-The proceeds of the private placement are expected to be used to finance exploration activities at the Company's Plaza Norte Project in Spain, repayment of the Company's existing debt and for general corporate purposes.
-The second tranche of the private placement is expected to close on or about June 14, 2019 and is subject to all required regulatory approvals.
-Further details are available in the Company's press releases dated May 16, 2019 and May 23, 2019.
+The proceeds of the Offering were used to finance exploration activities at the Company's Plaza Norte Project, in the repayment of the Company's existing debt, and for general corporate purposes.
+Further details are available in the Company's press releases dated May 23, 2019 and July 12, 2019.